vasilecristian/FastRTTI/README.md

 class D *
 class CD *
 class E *
 Is object of A type?
-1
+Yes
 Is object of E type?
-1
+Yes

-The inheritance chain (only in debug) for AB* obj3 = new AB() object is : class A * class B *
+The inheritance chain list (available only in debug) for AB* obj3 = new AB() object is : class A * class B *
 Is object of A type?
-1
+Yes
 Is object of E type?
-0
+No

-The inheritance chain (only in debug) for CD* obj4 = new CD() object is: class C * class D *
+The inheritance chain list (available only in debug) for CD* obj4 = new CD() object is: class C * class D *
 Is object of A type?
-0
+No
 Is object of E type?
-0
+No

 Press any key!
 ```